deejaypapi/rx3-toolkit/README.md

 VERSION No. 1.19
 ```

-Anything else and you should stop here вЂ” the toolkit is built against this exact version and simply will not apply itself to another one.
+Anything else and you should stop here — the toolkit is built against this exact version and simply will not apply itself to another one.
 AlphaTheta documents updating [in its support article](https://support.alphatheta.com/en-US/articles/5097637194137?product=4416587179673).

 Power the RX3 back off.